weburg/generic-http-web-service-server-java/README.md

 `src/main/java/Main.java`

-The server creates a directory called ".HttpWebService" in your user home directory to write serialized resources and other created files into.
+The server creates a directory called `.HttpWebService` in your user home directory to write serialized resources and other created files into.

 You can now navigate to http://localhost:8081 to view the server and browse any